 The date of issue of the Department of State license will appear in the upper right hand corner of the license.
 The Principal Investigator must ensure that the conditions listed in the approval are adhered to for every transfer/shipment.
 Licenses are valid for four years from the date issued.
-Most hardware export licenses must be deposited with Customs prior to the AES filing see <a href="https://licenses.org/licenses i.
-Technical Assistance Agreement ii.
-Manufacturing License Agreement iii.
-Office of Defense Trade Controls Review Process
+Most hardware export licenses must be deposited with Customs prior to the AES filing see 123.22(a)(1).
+AES filing is required 8 hours prior to exports by truck and 24 hours prior to exports by rail or vessel.
+Technical data exported electronically must be reported to DDTC prior to export by writing a letter to DDTC.
+ASU retains the actual license in this situation.
+Unused, expired, expended, suspended, or revoked licenses must be returned immediately to OTDC (Holder must submit these to RESEARCH OPERATIONS).
+Licenses often contain limitations or provisos imposed by OTDC.